Ben-Jamin-Griff/ProsNet/readme.md

 This respository contains the sotware package and models described in the publication:

-*A Machine Learning Classification Model for Monitoring the Daily Physical Behaviour of Lower-Limb Amputees" (currently under review)*.
+*A Machine Learning Classification Model for Monitoring the Daily Physical Behaviour of Lower-Limb Amputees" (Griffiths et al., 2021)*.

 The code works with data export from the activPAL activtiy monitor [palt.com](https://www.palt.com/)